A Company of Knights are sent by the Frozen Seer into the Boreal Valley, an unfamiliar realm to the North.

 The Fanged Knight takes the axe.

-The Fox Knight, the Ring Knight, and the Mock Knight look up toward their Brother; the Fanged Knight grips the axe, blood dripping from his mouth.
-He stands over them.
+It’s their Brother, the Fanged Knight.
+He grips the axe, blood dripping from his mouth.
+He stands over them, blocking the sunlight.

 AFTERMATH